Tuxman88/LibOpenCIF/README.md

 A library to read the contents of CIF (Caltech Intermediate Form) files.

 This  library  is  writen  in  C++  using  nothing  more  than the standard C++ components  (so,  no extra libs needed).
 This library can help the user to read and validate the contents of a CIF file.

 The latest release can be found in the [SourceForge] project page.

 The idea of this library is to be used as a building block for larger projects, where the reading and validation of the input files can take a lot of time.

 The  validation  of the file is done using a finite state machine, based on the specification of the format dating to february 11, 1980 (CIF version 2).

 The result of the library, once readed the contents, is a C++ vector containing pointers  to  Command  instances.
 Since  the  convertion  of the values of the contents  of  the  files (integers to float values) can be a little bit tricky, all  the values are left as integers (of long long type, so there can be stored greater values).
 The conversion to float values (if needed) is left to the user.

 Version
 =======

-1.2.0 - 2014/12/21
+1.2.0 - 2016/08/16

 * Interface: Improved interface for user.
 * Code: Improved error information provided to the user once a invalid char is found.
+* Code: Fixed minor warnings when compiling the source in GNU/Linux when using strict options.
-* Documentation: Documentation re-worked.
+* Documentation: Documentation re-worked and extended.

 1.1.1 - 2014/12/20